Tiashaadhya005/Internship/README.md

 4) modify.html: html file that takes the key as input whose data has to modify

 5) delete.html:html file that takes the key as input which has to delete from database

+6) index_reg_log.html: html file that gives the option for register/login(this is for the implementation of custom model manager)

+7) regisater.html: html file for the registration (this is for the implementation of custom model manager)

+8) login.html:html file for login (this is for the implementation of custom model manager)

+9) show.html: html file for showing all the data from database